 Collecting and processing plastic

-We can’t reach our ‘better plastic’ goals unless there’s enough high-quality post-consumer recycled materials available.
+We can’t reach our ‘better plastic’ goals unless there’s enough high-quality recycled plastic available.
 There’s no shortage of plastic in the system – but there are some big challenges.
 Turning plastic waste and pollution into usable material relies on local collection and sorting facilities.
 There also needs to be technical innovation and new solutions to make collecting and reprocessing materials commercially viable.

+In India, for example, we’re working with the United Nations Development Programme (UNDP) to protect the livelihoods of informal waste collectors, who help segregate, collect and recycle packaging.
 The partnership has reached more than 33,000 households and collected 2,500 tonnes of plastic waste so far, and will scale up to include more households in the coming years.
 We’re using what we’ve learned and replicating our work with UNDP with other partners in countries such as Pakistan.

 Finding new solutions for flexible packaging

 In Europe we’re members of CEFLEX, a consortium aiming to make flexible packaging in Europe circular by 2025.
 We contributed to an industry roadmap and guidelines exploring solutions.

 No plastic means rethinking how we design products, developing whole new business models, and new shopping experiences for our consumers.
 It also means switching out plastic for alternative options such as metals, paper and glass.